Supplementary Python Basics

 print('Return length:', len(value))

-print('Return sequence with index:')
+print('Return sequence with indices:')

 for i, x in enumerate(value):